realtimclemans/DataAboutDotMe/README.md

 Written by Tim: Hi there!
 I'm Tim Clemans and I'm on a mission to solve the world's biggest problems using technology.
 I'm inspired by and steal the best parts of:
 * Elon Musk for launching a thousand satellites to provide fast internet worldwide, electronic cars, and providing full self driving to beta test customers
 * Bill Gates for Microsoft and Gates Foundation
+* William Stein of [CoCalc.com](https://cocalc.com) for helping me since meeting him as a high schooler
 * Todd Bishop for taking me out to dinner and recording me chat about how I'm going to cause him to hire writers to do nothing but write about me
 * Haben Girma for accessibility advocacy
 * Molly Burke for accessibility advocacy